gmartinerro/jarvis/README.md

 # jarvis

 The very first repository for jarvis MVP.
-Based on the "AI for resturants" TFM.
+Based on the "AI for restaurants" TFM.